libretro/docs/docs/library/virtual_jaguar.md

 The full commercial cartridge library and every Jaguar CD title boot and run.
 Per-game issues are tracked on the core's [issue tracker](https://github.com/libretro/virtualjaguar-libretro/issues) rather than duplicated here, so that a single list stays current — please file a report there if a game misbehaves.

 Jaguar CD discs boot in both HLE and real-BIOS mode; the per-title boot matrix lives in the core repository as [`docs/cd-boot-matrix.md`](https://github.com/libretro/virtualjaguar-libretro/blob/master/docs/cd-boot-matrix.md).

+Audio CDs (as CUE/BIN images) play through the Jaguar CD's Virtual Light Machine.
+Set 'CD Boot Mode' to 'Auto' or 'Real BIOS' for audio-only discs — they have no boot stub for the HLE path.

 ## External Links